ahefnycmu/debug_server/README.md

 # debug_server
-A utility to run two python programs in sync and checking whether two programs produce identical numerical outputs.
+A utility to run two python programs in sync and check whether they produce identical numerical outputs.

 The checked programs act as clients to the debug server.
-Program executation is divided into check-point.
-In check point, the clients send name/value pairs (string/numpy array) to the server and the server ensures they are identical otherwise both clients start the debugger.
+Program executation is divided into check-points.
+In each check point, the clients send name/value pairs (string/numpy array) to the server and the server ensures they are identical otherwise both clients start the debugger.
 In this case, Checkpoint data can be examined through local_data variable.
 Data sent by the other program